opensearch-project/documentation-website/_tools/logstash/advanced-config.md

 Users might be using a wide range of browsers, devices, and OS's.
 Doing this manually is hard.

-You can't use `grok` patterns because the `grok` pattern only matches the usage in the string as whole and doesn't figure out which browser the visitor used for instance.
+You can't use `grok` patterns because the `grok` pattern only matches the usage in the string as whole and doesn't figure out which browser the visitor used, for instance.

 Logstash ships with a file containing regular expressions for this purpose.
 This makes it really easy to extract user agent information, which you could send to OpenSearch and run aggregations on.